How to Honestly Navigate the Tricky Irish Currents

 If Ireland feels hard, it doesn’t mean you’re failing.
 It means you’re adjusting to Irish currents, and those currents are real.

-Some days you’ll be strong.
-Some days you’ll be homesick for the smell of warm tar on a summer road and the way South Africans laugh with their whole bodies.
-Some days you’ll feel lonely.
-Some days you’ll be so grateful you could kiss the ground because your kids are safer and your nervous system is calmer and you can walk at night without scanning every shadow.
+There will be strong days and hard ones.
+Days you’re homesick for the smell of warm tar on a summer road and the way South Africans laugh with their whole bodies.
+Days you feel lonely.
+Then days you’re so grateful you could kiss the ground because your kids are safer, your nervous system is calmer, and you can walk at night without scanning every shadow.

 So if you’re here and you’re wobbling… you’re not broken.
 You’re just new.